Astronomaly at scale: searching for anomalies amongst 4 million galaxies: Methodology

 AL is an approach that allows algorithms to select the most informative examples to label in order to improve model performance.
 The classification of anomalies is often subjective and depends on the user's judgement to identify objects of particular interest.
 By focusing on the relevant samples that provide the most information, AL aims to reduce the amount of labelled data needed.
-This is useful in situations where labelling data is expensive and time-consuming and requires human expertise, or where no labels exist and only a subset of the data is sufficient to achieve good results. \astronomaly{} uses these user-provided labels to update the anomaly scores for the entire dataset, leading to a revised ranking order.
+This is useful in situations where labelling data is expensive and time-consuming and requires human expertise, or where no labels exist and only a subset of the data is sufficient to achieve good results. \astronomaly{} uses these user-provided labels to update the anomaly scores for the entire data set, leading to a revised ranking order.

 Two different AL approaches were evaluated in this work.
-The first approach is the novel AL algorithm introduced by \citet{Lochner_2021}, which is integrated into \astronomaly{} and referred to in this study as the neighbour score (NS) algorithm.
-The second is that used in \citet{Walmsley_2022}; a Gaussian process (GP, \citealp{rasmussen2006gaussian}) that can model smooth distributions, hereon referred to as the direct regression (DR) algorithm.
+The first approach is the novel AL algorithm introduced by Lochner \& Bassett \citeyearpar{Lochner_2021}, which is integrated into \astronomaly{} and referred to in this study as the neighbour score (NS) algorithm.
+The second is the one used in Walmsley et al. \citeyearpar{Walmsley_2022}, a GP (Rasmussen \& Williams \citeyear{rasmussen2006gaussian}) that can model smooth distributions, hereon referred to as the direct regression (DR) algorithm.

 The primary objective of the NS algorithm is to adjust anomaly scores based on user-provided labels.
-It uses training data consisting of a small number of human-provided labels and employs a random forest regression algorithm \citep{Randon_Forest} to predict user scores for all data instances based on these labels.
-The method calculates the distance of each instance to its nearest labelled neighbour, effectively determining regions within the feature space where the algorithm exhibits uncertainty.
-In these uncertain regions, it returns scores that are close to the original anomaly scores.
+It uses training data consisting of a small number of human-provided labels and employs a random forest regression algorithm (Liaw \& Wiener \citeyear{Randon_Forest}) to predict user scores for all data instances based on these labels.
+By calculating each instance's distance from its nearest labelled neighbour, the method effectively identifies areas of the feature space where the algorithm displays uncertainty.
+In these regions, it returns scores that are close to the original anomaly scores.
 Conversely, in regions with ample training data, the predicted user scores modulate the anomaly scores.
 The algorithm employs a scoring function that combines nearest neighbour distances, predicted user scores, and original anomaly scores to compute the final anomaly scores for each instance.